Chikanz/Duck-Pizza/_games/Afro-Disco.markdown

 ---
 layout: portfolio
-subtitle: Arduino powered alarm clock
+subtitle: Tactical dance off game for mobile
-img: cabin.png
+img: afro.jpg
-project-date: Jan 2016
+project-date: Dec 2017
+date: 2017-12-01
 carousel: pics
+project-num: 2
 ---

 Cubi is an alarm clock I made for an electronics subject in high school.
 It features: